-The adopted calendar year 2014 budget was approved by the Division of Local Government Services in April of 2014.
-The following is anticipated to be undertaken during calendar year 2014:
+The State of New Jersey's Division of Local Government Services approved the Authority's 2015 budget for adoption in April of 2015.
+The following is anticipated to be undertaken during 2015:

-- Adoption of a five year plan which includes annual goals to reconfigure and improve existing facilities, upgrade and replacement of existing meter equipment and stricter controls on collection of permit fees. - Improvement and replacement of signage in the municipal parking lots and streets for clearer notice to the public and more efficient enforcement. - Repairing of various municipal parking lots on an as needed basis. - Ongoing evaluation of the utilization of Parking Authority properties for the purpose of increasing revenues.
+- Improvement of existing properties and facilities, including the upgrade and replacement of existing meter equipment. - Implementing comprehensive sustainability efforts including upgrading to energy efficient lighting; reducing paper output by, amongst other means, implementing an online permit purchasing portal; and updating the automobile fleet, replacing older vehicles with environmentally friendly, energy efficient vehicles. - Improvement and replacement of signage in the municipal parking lots and streets for clearer notice to the public and more efficient enforcement. - Repairing and repaving of various municipal parking lots on an as needed basis. - Ongoing evaluation of the utilization of Parking Authority properties for the purpose of increasing revenues.